Aeronique/aerobytes-site/_posts/2026-07-15-bloodhound.md

 *The DCSync pulls every user hash straight off the domain controller.*

-With all of those hashes in hand, grab the NTLM hash for the `tyler_adm` account and pass it to evil-winrm to open an administrative session.
+With all of those hashes in hand, grab the NTLM hash (the second hash) for the `tyler_adm` account and pass it to evil-winrm to open an administrative session.

 `evil-winrm -i [DOMAIN CONTROLLER] -u 'username' -H 'NTLM HASH'`